akshay-v-kaushik/redis-server-client/README.md

 # Redis Server-Client

 This project consists of a custom Redis server clone deployed on Kubernetes (using k3s and Helm) and a corresponding client that runs locally.
-The pre-built server image is already available on Docker Hub, so users only need to deploy it and interact with it using the client.

 ---